Report on Trump’s tax avoidance shakes up presidential race ahead of Tuesday night’s debate

 Trump tried to defend against the allegations that he faces a precarious debt burden, something several Democrats have cited as a potential national security threat should he win a second term.

-In a tweet, Trump tweet called his financial position “very IMPRESSIVE” and denied that he was struggling.
+In a tweet, Trump called his financial position “very IMPRESSIVE” and denied that he was struggling.

 “Also, if you look at the extraordinary assets owned by me, which the Fake News hasn’t, I am extremely under leveraged — I have very little debt compared to the value of assets,” he wrote.